Blog post format affects the readability of your article. And that affects how long people spend on your page.

 - You’re going to solve it in this article

-For more information on how to write effective Hooks and Introductions, see my guest post on Successful Blogging How To Write A Compelling Intro For Your Next Blog Post.
+For more information on how to write effective Hooks and Introductions, see my article How To Write a Blog Intro (The 4-Step Formula That Pulls Readers In).

 Transitions are an important part of the structure of an article.